ermyas/sgnv2/x/slashing/spec/01_concepts.md

 their stake and their delegators' stake is at risk if they commit a protocol fault.

-For each of these validators we keep a `ValidatorSigningInfo` record that contains information partaining to validator's liveness and other infraction related attributes.
+For each of these validators we keep a `ValidatorSigningInfo` record that contains information pertaining to validator's liveness and other infraction related attributes.

 ## Infraction Timelines